Kappa Cephei

-Kappa Cephei, Latinized from κ Cephei, is a binary star system in the northern circumpolar constellation of Cepheus.
+Kappa Cephei is a binary star system in the northern circumpolar constellation of Cepheus.
+Its name is a Bayer designation that is Latinized from κ Cephei, and abbreviated Kappa Cep or κ Cep.
 It is visible to the naked eye as a faint, blue white-hued point of light with an apparent visual magnitude is 4.39.
-The system is located approximately 323–326 light years distant from the Sun, based on parallax.
+The system is located approximately 323 ly distant from the Earth, based on parallax measurements.
+It is drifting closer to the Sun with a line of sight velocity component of −23 km/s.

 The two gravitationally-bound members of this system had an angular separation of 7.3 arcsecond along a position angle of 120°, as of 2015.
-The primary, designated component A, has a stellar classification of B9III, matching a blue giant.
+The primary, designated component A, has a stellar classification of B9III, presenting as a blue giant.
 The magnitude 8.34 secondary, component B, is an A-type main-sequence star of class A7V.
 A third star of 10th magnitude, BD+77 763, is listed as component C in the Washington Double Star Catalog although it is a background object unrelated to the other two.